rossgrat/rossgrat.github.io/content/posts/continuing-education.md

 * Despite setting a goal of 7 hours per week, I have not put in place a real system to achieve this goal.
 * 7 hours per week is difficult to achieve during weeks of extended work or vacation, the system does not account for this.
-* Reflecting once a week is difficult given that 7 hours of a more bland activity such as reading a textbook do not tranneutral into interesting reflections.
+* Reflecting once a week is difficult given that 7 hours of a more bland activity such as reading a textbook do not translate into interesting reflections.
 * Finding time to write a blog post once a week has thus far proven difficult.

 To be clear I am not putting my continuous education on pause, just the system conceptualized in the original post of tracking and recording my education progress.